estubbs/unifi-route53-ddns/README.md

 You can also trigger inadyn manually and observe its behavior in the foreground by running the following command: `/usr/sbin/inadyn -n -s -C -f /run/ddns-<something>-inadyn.conf -1 -l debug --foreground`

 Make sure to replace the `<something>` part in the above 2 commands as appropriate to the name of your inadyn.conf file which will vary depending on your specific internet connection.

+If you want to force an update, without waiting for your public IP to change.
+You can manually trigger the lambda by calling the url and replacing the `%i` and the `%h` part of the query string.
+For example, if you want to update the dns record `foo.example.com` to point at IP address `127.0.0.1` you could use the following command.

+`curl -u yourUser:yourPass "https://xxxxxxxxxxxxxxx.lambda-url.us-east-1.on.aws/?host=foo.example.com&ip=127.0.0.1"` You should then be able to see your changes reflected in Route53.
+Make sure you are using the url you obtained in the deployment step 6.

 ## Contributing and future development